PaddlePaddle/models/fluid/DeepQNetwork/README.md

 ### [Atari games introduction](https://gym.openai.com/envs/#atari)

 ### Pong game result
-The average game rewards that can be obtained for the three models as the number of training steps changes during the training are as follows:
+The average game rewards that can be obtained for the three models as the number of training steps changes during the training are as follows(about 3 hours/1 Million steps):
 ![DQN result](assets/dqn.png)

 ## How to use